 Your first step to be considered for financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA becomes available on October 1st, for the following academic year.
 You are encouraged to apply by March 1st in order to receive the best offer available to you.
-For your full financial aid timeline, click here.
+See the full financial aid timeline (PDF).

 WVU Law is dedicated to fostering justice and diversity in an inclusive community.